Skip navigation

 Treatment depends on the type of thyroid cancer.
 Treatment of most thyroid cancer types is effective if diagnosed early.

-Surgery is most often done.
+Surgery is most often the initial treatment.
 All or part of the thyroid gland may be removed.
 If your provider suspects that the cancer has spread to lymph nodes in the neck, these will also be removed.
 If some of your thyroid gland remains, you will need follow-up ultrasound and possibly other studies to detect any regrowth of thyroid cancer.

 Radiation therapy may be done with or without surgery.
 It may be performed by: